lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ```
 oc login https://api.starter-ca-central-1.openshift.com --token=0wjddpyDNNfhsK_8cLCaiC6oKvy50B0medcPvGRXb8k
 ```

+## Step 2: Select a project or make a new project to deploy your application in

 After you login to your account you will get a list of projects that you can switch between